AdmiralenOla/Scoary/README.md

 ## Citation
 If you use Scoary, please consider citing:
-Brynildsrud O, Bohlin J, Scheffer L, Eldholm V. Rapid scoring of genes in microbial pan-genome-wide association studies with Scoary.
-Genome Biol.
+**Brynildsrud O, Bohlin J, Scheffer L, Eldholm V.** Rapid scoring of genes in microbial pan-genome-wide association studies with Scoary. _Genome Biol_.
 2016;17:238

 The article is Open Access, and can be found using DOI: 10.1186/s13059-016-1108-8